nicknickel/nicknickel.github.io/content/posts/Fasting.md

 ---
+title: "Biblical Fasting"
 date: 2022-05-15
+draft: true
+categories: ["Religion"]
 description: "What it is and why it's important"
-featured_image: "/images/posts/posts_mountain2.jpg"
-title: "Biblical Fasting"
-draft: true
 ---

 ### Intro